jasonsturges/vite-typescript-npm-package/README.md

 npm ls --global --depth 0
 ```

 For your app, simply reinstall dependencies to clear any forgotten linked packages.
+This will remove any symlinks in the `node_modules/` folder.

 ## Release Publishing